sparc-camp/sparc-camp.github.io/content/apply.md

 nav_order: 3
 ---

-The applications for SPARC 2019 are now closed.

-If you’d like to be notified when SPARC 2020 applications open, you can sign up [here](https://forms.gle/bjGsV98MAuga799s6).
-Applications will be open in early January.
+Applications for SPARC 2020 will be open in early January.
+If you’d like to be notified when applications open, you can sign up [here](https://forms.gle/bjGsV98MAuga799s6).